-Experts recommend that you eat less than 2 servings, or 6 ounces, of red meat each day.
+Experts recommend that you eat no more than 1-2 servings (3-6 ounces) of red meat each day.

 One serving of meat is 3 ounces.
 That’s about the size of a deck of cards.
 For reference, most slices of lunch meat are about 1 ounce per slice.
 Steaks served at restaurants tend to be 8-12 ounces.